Raviolu/tree_constructor/README.md

 decorate_tree.py script not included.
 Inlcude any scripts that you'd like to generate trees that uses -t flag for treefiles and -m flag form matrices

+run `conda create -f tree_builder.yaml && conda activate tree_builder` to create necessary conda env

+run `snakemake --cores 4 --use-conda` to run program

-initial code written by me, edited by ChatGPT-4.1
+initial code written by me, edited by Gemini 2.5 Pro